 "Well then how are we supposed to get him out of there?"she asked.

 "Just give it a couple days.
 I'll call and ask what the situation looks like once everythin's calmed down a bit, and we can go from there."

 "But I can't wait that long!
 I can't just sit around and wait for him to die,"she exclaimed, again turning to her mother, "Mom, say something!"

-"I think...we should do as the sheriff says, sweetheart,"she said softly.
-Shelley stared at her mother incredulously, clearly offended by her mother's blatant betrayal.
+"I think...we should do as the sheriff says,"she said softly.
+Shelley stared at her mother incredulously, offended.

 "But I know what to do!"Shelley argued, even as tears brimmed her eyes, "I need to go save him!"